 (C) How long may a refugee receive RCA?

-(2) When the first eight months since the entry date have passed, the refugee is no longer eligible for RCA.
+(1) The eligibility period for RCA begins with the refugee's entry date and ends the last day of the eighth month after the entry date.
+When the first eight months since the entry date have passed, the refugee is no longer eligible for RCA.

 (D) What are the eligibility criteria for RCA?

-(i) Resources remaining in the individual's country of origin.
+(i) Resources remaining in the individual's country of origin;

 (iii) Resources and income of a sponsor.

 (b) When the parent of a child in the RCA assistance group does not meet the status requirement as specified in paragraph (B)(10) of rule 5101:1-2-40 of the Administrative Code, the parent is excluded from the RCA assistance group.
 The income of the ineligible parent is counted as unearned income, following application of the income allocation methodology as described in rule 5101:1-23- 20.2 of the Administrative Code.